James G. Watt: Later life

-Misdemeanor conviction

 After leaving the Department of the Interior in 1983, Watt lobbied the Department of Housing and Urban Development.
-Ten years later, Watt was indicted on 18 counts of felony perjury and obstruction of justice and accused of making false statements before a federal grand jury investigating influence peddling at the Department of Housing and Urban Development at that time.
+Ten years later in 1995, Watt was indicted on 18 counts of felony perjury and obstruction of justice and accused of making false statements before a federal grand jury investigating influence peddling at the Department of Housing and Urban Development at that time.
 On January 2, 1996, Watt pleaded guilty to one misdemeanor count of withholding documents.
-On March 12, 1996, he was sentenced to five years' probation, and ordered to pay a fine of $5,000 and perform 500 hours of community service.
+On March 12, 1996, he was sentenced to five years' probation and ordered to pay a fine of $5,000 and perform 500 hours of community service.

-Views on Bush 43 Presidency

-In a 2001 interview with The Denver Post, Watt applauded the energy policy of the second Bush administration, stating that it was just what he recommended in the early 1980s: "You've got to have more oil, you've got to have more coal, you've got to have more of everything," Watt said.
-"You've got to have more conservation too, but … solar energy and wind energy — they're just teeny infant portions [of energy].
+In a 2001 interview with The Denver Post, Watt applauded the energy policy of the George W. Bush administration, stating that it was just what he recommended in the early 1980s: "You've got to have more oil, you've got to have more coal, you've got to have more of everything," Watt said.
+"You've got to have more conservation too, but ... solar energy and wind energy—they're just teeny infant portions [of energy].
 You're not going to run the world with solar energy by the year 2001, or 2002, or 2010."

+In his later years, Watt lived in Wickenburg, Arizona.

+Death

+Watt died on May 27, 2023, in Arizona, at the age of 85.

+Personal life

+Watt was a talented athlete, class valedictorian and prom king at his high school; he married his prom queen, Leilani Bomgardner, in 1957, when he was 19.
+They had two children.

+Watt was a member of the Assemblies of God USA.